rosencode/oxynet/README.md

 # Oxynet

-**oxynet** simulates the spiking activity of the magnocellular oxytocin network, according to the model presented in in Rossoni et al. (2008) Emergent Synchronous Bursting of Oxytocin Neuronal Network.
-PLoS Comput Biol 4(7): e1000123. doi:10.1371/journal.pcbi.1000123.
+**oxynet** simulates the spiking activity of the magnocellular oxytocin network system, according to the model presented in "Emergent Synchronous Bursting of Oxytocin Neuronal Network" by Rossoni et al. https:doi:10.1371/journal.pcbi.1000123.

 ## Requirements

 * A C++17 compliant compiler

-* make
+## Installing

-## Installation
+You can build and install _oxynet_ using the following commands:

 ```bash
 $ git clone https://github.com/rosencode/oxynet.git